nats-io/nats.c/README.md

 natsOptions_SetSecure(opts, true);

 // For a server with a trusted chain built into the client host,
-// simply designate theserver name that is expected.
-Without this call,
+// simply designate the server name that is expected.
+Without this
+// call, the server certificate is still verified, but no the
+// hostname part of it.
-// the client would not verify the server certificate. natsOptions_SetExpectedHostname(opts, "localhost");
+natsOptions_SetExpectedHostname(opts, "localhost");

 // Instead, if you are using a self-signed cert and need to load in the CA.